MiladHooshyar/WetChannelExtraction/README.md

 3. The path to the intensity  raster (int_raster)

 4. The path to the flow direction grid (flowdir_raster) and valley network (valley_raster).
-These two rasters can be extracted using the the code available at https://github.com/MiladHooshyar/DrainageNetworkExtraction.git and are saved as “Modified_Fdir_8.tif” and “valley_network.tif”, respectively.
+These two rasters can be extracted using the the code available at https://github.com/MiladHooshyar/DrainageNetworkExtraction.git and are saved as ï¿½Modified_Fdir_8.tifï¿½ and ï¿½valley_network.tifï¿½, respectively.

 5. The unit of the DEM (unit).
-It is ‘m’ for meter and ‘ft’ for feet.
+It is ï¿½mï¿½ for meter and ï¿½ftï¿½ for feet.

 6. The size of the DEM in meters (pix_per_m).